mtanghu/LEAP/README.md

 While the training scheme used is preliminary (wikitext-2 with a character tokenizer), the tests are still even for all models and it should be relatively clear that there is a clear gap between Additive Attention and full attention (we use [GPT2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) by RWCLAS 2018).
 It may be possible that Additive Attention could compare favorably with other linear attention mechanisms on certain tasks, though this is unexplored currently.

 ![alt text](https://github.com/mtanghu/Additive-Attention-Is-Not-All-You-Need-Maybe/blob/main/results.png?raw=True)
 Plotted is the validation bits per character of the Additive Attention models (blue and orange) compared to full attention model (green).
 The "Convolutional Additive Attention" employs the changes described in the mini-section "Causal Convolution".
-To speculate on why Additive Attention is so lackluster, the results in the original paper were on classification tasks with a [BERT](https://arxiv.org/abs/1810.04805) style model where (potentially) only global summarization of a sequence is needed (like how a normal CLS token/accumulation does) and the Additive Attention mechanism just implements this as a prior.
-This may not be sufficent for Causal Language Modeling as each token may need very specific information about other tokens and not just a global summary.

 ### Soft lessons
 - It was interesting to see the "gap" in the validation losses both graphically and being the one actually running the models.
 In papers it might just seem like a benchmark has been "improved" by some arbitrary amount, but this project has helped me appreciate how non-trivial positive results are.
 - I made a few mistakes in adapting Additive Attention to Causal Language Modeling mostly just spurred from ignorance.
-I can see the value/necessity of going over the math and checking the math (as the Additive Attention for Causal Language Modeling section does) for ensuring accuracy in this kind of Neural Netwo(rk context.
+I can see the value/necessity of going over the math and checking the math (as the Additive Attention for Causal Language Modeling section does) for ensuring accuracy in this kind of Neural Network context.
 - Something that I've experienced already but this project reaffirmed strongly: a lot happens in the experimental process, most of it unexpected!
 Experiments often didn't go the way one might think even though previous results in other papers would suggest certain results.
 I think it's important to accept this and quickly adjust to a new plan that hopefully is even better than the previous since now more information is known!

 ## References
 Wu, C., Wu, F., Qi, T., Huang, Y., & Xie, X. (2021).
 Fastformer: Additive attention can be all you need. _arXiv preprint arXiv:2108.09084_.

-Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2018).
-Bert: Pre-training of deep bidirectional transformers for language understanding. _arXiv preprint arXiv:1810.04805_.
+Bahdanau, D., Cho, K., & Bengio, Y. (2014).
+Neural machine translation by jointly learning to align and translate. _arXiv preprint arXiv:1409.0473_.

 Katharopoulos, A., Vyas, A., Pappas, N., & Fleuret, F. (2020, November).
 Transformers are rnns: Fast autoregressive transformers with linear attention.
 In _International Conference on Machine Learning_ (pp. 5156-5165).
 PMLR.

-Bahdanau, D., Cho, K., & Bengio, Y. (2014).
-Neural machine translation by jointly learning to align and translate. _arXiv preprint arXiv:1409.0473_.

 Shoeybi, M., Patwary, M., Puri, R., LeGresley, P., Casper, J., & Catanzaro, B. (2019).
 Megatron-lm: Training multi-billion parameter language models using model parallelism. _arXiv preprint arXiv:1909.08053_.

-Müller, R., Kornblith, S., & Hinton, G. E. (2019).
-When does label smoothing help?. _Advances in neural information processing systems, 32_.

-Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
-Attention is all you need. _Advances in neural information processing systems, 30_.

 Radford, A., Narasimhan, K., Salimans, T., & Sutskever, I. (2018).
 Improving language understanding by generative pre-training.